Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 • Travel Documents & Passport: Of course, because they are the most important thing!
 It is always handy to have a copy of your passport on paper as well as saved (and synched) in your Dropbox, in the unlikely case that you loose it and need to get a replacement.

 • Visa: Make sure you get an eVisa to Myanmar ahead of your trip.
-Depending on your citizenship, but most western countries get a stay of 28 days.
+Depending on your citizenship, most Western countries get a stay of 28 days.

 • Money Belt: Very handy for a day out exploring!
-Even better, when it's water proof in case you happen to be outside when it starts pouring.
-Get one with RFID blocking sleeves like this one to prevent your credit cards getting scammed.
+Even better, when it's waterproof in case you happen to be outside when it starts pouring.
+Get one with RFID-blocking sleeves like this one to prevent your credit cards from getting scammed.
 Better safe than sorry!

 • Headlamp: It will come in handy, promised!
 No matter if it's a blackout or a dark unlit road at night.